Tau Beta Sigma: Overview

-Tau Beta Sigma was founded at Texas Technological College (now Texas Tech University) by Wava Banes (Turner Henry).
+Tau Beta Sigma was founded at Texas Technological College (now Texas Tech University) in the fall of 1939.
+Its founders was Wava Banes (Turner Henry).
+It was established to be a women's version of Kappa Kappa Psi, a music recognition society for band men.
+The sorority's purpose is "to promote band work among women college students, to encourage musical ability and co-operation in musical organizations, and to help new members of the band to adjust themselves to new environments when entering college."

 Due to corporation laws in the state of Texas at the time, however, the Texas Tech sisters surrendered their name, ritual, jewelry, constitution and Alpha chapter designation in January 1946 to the local band sorority at Oklahoma State University.
-The Alpha chapter of Tau Beta Sigma was installed at OSU on March 26, 1946.
+The Alpha chapter of Tau Beta Sigma was installed at Oklahoma State University on March 26, 1946.
 This had the additional effect of locating both of the Alpha chapters of Tau Beta Sigma and Kappa Kappa Psi at the same school.
-The founding members of the Alpha chapter were: Rosemary Wright, Frances Martin, Ebba Jensen, Mary Belle Reece, Margaret Stanffer, Bernice Friend, and Maribeth Crist.
-Later, on May 4, 1946, the Beta chapter of Tau Beta Sigma was founded at Texas Tech.
+The founding members of the Alpha chapter were Rosemary Wright, Frances Martin, Ebba Jensen, Mary Belle Reece, Margaret Stanffer, Bernice Friend, and Maribeth Crist.
+On May 4, 1946, the Beta chapter of Tau Beta Sigma was founded at Texas Tech.